leomccormack/Spatial_Audio_Framework/README.md

 ## License

-This framework is licensed under the [ISC license](https://choosealicense.com/licenses/isc/).
-However, it also includes the 'alias-free STFT' implementation by Juha Vilkamo (MIT license), which can be found [here](https://github.com/jvilkamo/afSTFT); and the 'convhull_3d' header only Convex Hull implementation by Leo McCormack (MIT license), which can be found [here](https://github.com/leomccormack/convhull_3d).
+This framework is provided under the [ISC license](https://choosealicense.com/licenses/isc/).
+However, it also includes a modified version of the ['alias-free STFT'](https://github.com/jvilkamo/afSTFT) implementation by Juha Vilkamo (MIT license); and the ['convhull_3d'](https://github.com/leomccormack/convhull_3d) header only 3-D Convex Hull implementation by Leo McCormack (MIT license).